Associate Professor of Chinese Film and Media

 Refereed Journal Articles and Book Chapters:

-“Xiameng de huigui yu xiemu: kuaiyu shiye xia xianggang xinlangchao yu 20 shiji 80 niandai chu de dianying wenhua jiaohui” [Hsia Moon, Hong Kong New Wave, and Sinophone Film and Transcultural Linkage in the Early 1980s], Beijing dianying xuebao [The Journal of Beijing Film Academy] 7 (2021): 62-73.
+“Xiameng de huigui yu xiemu: kuaiyu shiye xia xianggang xinlangchao yu 20 shiji 80 niandai chu de dianying wenhua jiaohui” [Hsia Moon’s Cinematic Return and New Wave: Sinophone Film, Culture, Cross-production in the 1980s] Beijing dianying xuebao [The Journal of Beijing Film Academy] 7 (2021): 62-73.

 “‘Yesterday Once More:’ IP Film, Phantom/Fandom of Music, and the Youthful (Re)turn of Chinese Cinema in the Age of New Digital Media.”
 Journal of Chinese Cinemas 15.1 (2021): 87-103.